Android 15 may sport Find My Device even when your phone is off

 However, this wouldn’t be available for all devices.
 Android devices need their Bluetooth controller to have the hardware support to power this.
 Additionally, the device would need to update to Android 15, and Google would need to launch the feature in Play Services.

-Lastly, Google would also need to launch the Find My Device network; however, Mishaal Rahman points out this is now delayed.
+Lastly, Google would also need to launch the Find My Device network, though Mishaal Rahman points out this is now delayed.

 Hopefully, we learn more about this at Google I/O in May.